December 4, 2023

 And one thing that we want to consider is that comfort zones are absolutely subjective.

-We are saying that for a reason, when we are allowing ourselves to take gradual action that feels doable, that feels attainable… We don’t need to worry about starting from a big place because we can actually build our way there.
+When we are allowing ourselves to take gradual action that feels doable, that feels attainable… We don’t need to worry about starting from a big place because we can actually build our way there.

 You can stack those different challenges that you’re going to be taking on to create something bigger, but you don’t need to start on something that is so scary that prevents you from taking that action.